-Ski NH’s 4th and 5th grade Snowsports Passport includes one free lift ticket and cross country trail pass from each of Ski NH’s 33 ski areas, as well as an additional offer from each ski area which may include savings on lessons and equipment for 4th and 5th graders, and savings on lift tickets and trail passes for parents and siblings, and more.
-To receive a Snowsports Passport, mail the application, a copy of your fourth/fifth and grade report card, to Ski NH.
-Passport fee is $30 until October 31, 2015 and $35 starting November 1, 2015.
-Not only will you and your family be on your way to enjoying New Hampshire's winter resorts, but you'll also be helping kids suffering from serious illness; Ski NH donates a percentage of sales to the Make-A-Wish Foundation of NH.
+Ski NH’s 4th and 5th grade Snowsports Passport includes vouchers for one free lift ticket and cross country trail pass from each of Ski NH’s 34 ski areas, as well as an additional offer from each ski area which may include savings on lessons and equipment for 4th and 5th graders, savings on lift tickets, trail passes for parents and siblings, and more.
+To receive a Snowsports Passport, mail the application, and a copy of your fourth/fifth grade report card, to Ski NH The modest.
+Passport fee increases slightly starting December 1, 2017.
+Be on your way to enjoying New Hampshire's winter resorts help kids suffering from serious illness.
+Ski NH donates a percentage of sales to the Make-A-Wish Foundation of NH.
 Details are available at SkiNH.

 Ski Vermont believes that winter in Vermont is a way of life, an opportunity to get outdoors, to be healthy and active, and to share amazing experiences with friends and family.
-That philosophy has led Ski Vermont to develop the Fifth Grade Passport, a program that lets fifth graders ski and ride for free, and fall in love with the experience of sliding on snow.
-The 2015-16 ski season begins the 16th year of enriching families’ winters with the 5th Grade Passport Program.
-It also marks the sixth year in which the program benefits the agriculture community by donating proceeds to Keep Local Farms, learn more at www.keeplocalfarms.org.
-Ski Vermont’s Fifth Grade Passport - www.skivermont.com/FGP
+That philosophy has led Ski Vermont to develop the Fifth Grade Passport that lets fifth graders ski and ride for free, and fall in love with the experience of sliding on snow.
+The 2017-18 ski season begins the 18th year of enriching families’ winters with the 5th Grade Passport Program.
+It also marks the eight year in which the program benefits the agricultural and environmental community in Vermont.
+To learn more about Ski Vermont’s Fifth Grade Passport visit www.skivermont.com/FGP

 The Michigan Snowsports Industries Association (MSIA) wants to give kids an opportunity to get out, have fun and get healthy this winter.
 This is why MSIA has established a statewide program, which provides every 4th and 5th grader in Michigan the opportunity to ski for free.
 Fourth graders can obtain a “Cold is Cool” Ski & Ride Passport that gives them up to three free lift tickets or trail passes at more than 20 participating ski areas.